 The Porsche Cayenne will hit the US with truly impressive numbers.

 Porsche is getting in on the diesel craze with its first diesel-powered vehicle ever offered in the U.S. The 2013 Cayenne will be available with a turbo-diesel V6 option pumping out 240 horsepower, permanent all-wheel drive and a staggering 406 lb-ft of trailer-towing torque.
-That’s enough power to propel the super-SUV to 60 in 7.2 seconds and 135 miles per hour on the track.
+That’s enough power to propel the super-SUV to 60 in 7.2 seconds and 135 miles per hour on the track, and if is not big enough you can always use Canadian Towing Ottawa, On for any other situation.
 That’ll outrun your neighbor’s base Cayenne by .2 seconds, but don’t try to take on a Cayenne Turbo (0-60 in 4.4 seconds).